 Table 5.
 Details of the known/likely threats at-sea to all seabird species identified as using the MPA.
-Table is ordered by OSPAR list of threatened and/or declining species (), IUCN threatened species, and Least Concern species.
-BirdLife International (2018) IUCN Red List for birds24 and Dias et al. 2019.
+Table is ordered byOSPAR list of threatened and/or declining species (), IUCN threatened species, and Least Concern species.BirdLife International (2018) IUCN Red List for birds10 and Dias et al. in prep.